alexmorleyfinch/jsdi/docs/CONTRIBUTING.md

 We have a `definition` (an ad-hoc native JS object) that contains "placeholders" throughout.
 These placeholders can be deeply nested within the definition.

-Our main job is to iteritively find each placeholder and execute it:
+Our main job is to iteritively find each placeholder and replace it:

 - a MakePlaceholder makes instances given a constructor and arguments.
 - a RefPlaceholder refers to other parts of the `definition` and should copy the data from where it points, to where it is found.

-This poses a question.
-In what order do we execute the placeholders?
+This poses a question...

 # In what order do we execute the placeholders?